gitiki/Gitiki/wiki/_index.md

 ## Presentation

-Gitiki is a PHP wiki engine from a Git repository (or not).
+Gitiki is an open source PHP wiki engine from a Git repository (or not).

 You build your pages with [markdown][] syntax.